botchway44/CS5100-hypersudoku-solver/Readme.md

 ## Project Overview

-This project implements a **Hyper Sudoku Solver** using the **Dancing Links** algorithm, an efficient technique for solving exact cover problems.
-The solver not only handles standard Sudoku puzzles but also incorporates additional constraints specific to Hyper Sudoku, providing a more challenging and comprehensive solving experience.
+This project implements a **Hyper HyperSudoku Solver** using the **Dancing Links** algorithm, an efficient technique for solving exact cover problems.
+The solver not only handles standard HyperSudoku puzzles but also incorporates additional constraints specific to Hyper HyperSudoku, providing a more challenging and comprehensive solving experience.

 ## Implementation

 ### Algorithm Selection

-The core of this project is based on **Donald Knuth's Dancing Links (DLX)** algorithm, renowned for its efficiency in solving exact cover problems such as Sudoku.
+The core of this project is based on **Donald Knuth's Dancing Links (DLX)** algorithm, renowned for its efficiency in solving exact cover problems such as HyperSudoku.
 The DLX algorithm employs a clever data structure that allows for rapid backtracking and solution finding.

 - **Dancing Links (DLX):** Utilizes a sparse matrix representation with circular doubly-linked lists to represent constraints and possible assignments.
 This structure enables efficient covering and uncovering of constraints during the search process.

 ### Caveats and Additional Constraints

-- **Hyper Sudoku Support:** Unlike standard Sudoku, Hyper Sudoku includes four additional 3x3 regions that must also contain all digits from 1 to 9 without repetition.
+- **Hyper HyperSudoku Support:** Unlike standard HyperSudoku, Hyper HyperSudoku includes four additional 3x3 regions that must also contain all digits from 1 to 9 without repetition.
 The solver accommodates these extra constraints by dynamically adjusting the exact cover matrix based on provided hyper box positions.

-- **Dynamic Hyper Boxes:** Users can define the positions of hyper boxes, allowing flexibility in solving various Sudoku variants that incorporate different additional regions.
+- **Dynamic Hyper Boxes:** Users can define the positions of hyper boxes, allowing flexibility in solving various HyperSudoku variants that incorporate different additional regions.

 ### Visualization

-The current implementation provides console-based visualization by printing the solved Sudoku grid in a readable format.
+The current implementation provides console-based visualization by printing the solved HyperSudoku grid in a readable format.
 Each cell is displayed with its corresponding number, and empty cells (if any) are represented by dots (`.`).

-Future enhancements can include graphical interfaces or web-based visualizations to demonstrate the algorithm's execution step-by-step.
+The graphical visualization implemented using matplotlib opens a pop-up window to first show the input puzzle and then begins by displaying the code execute, solving the HyperSudoku puzzle in a step by step manner.

 ## Input Specifications

 ### Input Format

-- **Grid Representation:** The Sudoku puzzle is represented as a 9x9 grid.
+- **Grid Representation:** The HyperSudoku puzzle is represented as a 9x9 grid.
-- **File Format:** Inputs are provided via a text file where each line corresponds to a row in the Sudoku grid.
+- **File Format:** Inputs are provided via a text file where each line corresponds to a row in the HyperSudoku grid.
 - **Cell Delimiter:** Cells within a row are separated by spaces.
 - **Empty Cells:** Represented by `0`.